intel-unesp-mcp/infieri2019-session2/README.md

 we will refer to this server as “the host” (or “the host system”), and the Xeon Phi™ coprocessors installed in the host system as “mic0”, “mic1”, ..., “mic4”.
-The second one is a KNL server - with one KNL processors (68 cores, 4 threads/core). we will refer to this server as “the KNL host”.

 Participants should work alone or in pairs on a workstation - preferably running Linux or Mac - with Internet access.
 All the exercises are